emilydolson/CSE-830-SS-22/syllabus.md

 ## Meeting time:

-M/W 3pm-4:20, Zoom (link sent by e-mail and on Piazza)
+T/Th 10:20am-11:40am EST/EDT, Zoom (link sent by e-mail and on Piazza)

 ## Credit hours: 3

 ## Pre-reqs:

-CSE 331; Basic fluency in C++ and Python, common data structures, and recursion.
+No explicit pre-requisites, but it is expected that you are comfortable programming in at least one language (ideally Python or C++) and that you are famliiar with basic ideas related to data structures and analysis of algorithmic efficiency.
+We will review these topics quickly at the beginning of class.

 ## Description: